fstark/macflim/README.md

 * The source code of flimmaker, the command line encoder.
 It runs on Mac and Linux (and could probably compiled on windows with a C++20 compiler).

-With this code, you should be able to encode and play a video sequence on your mac.
+With this code, you should be able to encode and play a video sequence on your vintage mac.

 ## I have no mac and I must stream!

-Fear not, if you have no access to a vintage mac, or if you want to look at results without having to transfer cumbersome files from your desktop to your mac, you can generate pixel exact movies that will let you know how the playback will look on the targeted hardware.
+Fear not, if you have no access to a vintage mac, or if you want to look at results without having to transfer cumbersome files from your desktop to your mac, you can generate pixel exact movies that will let you know how the playback would look on the targeted hardware.
 See the ``--mp4`` option.

 ![Bullet demo creation](./assets/bullet-demo.gif)